- MANUAL FROTHING FOR MILK-BASED DRINKS: Pannarello steam wand for frothing milk

 With the integrated frother, integrated grinder, adjustable grind size, 3 temperature settings, 5 dose size settings and easily programmable brew sizes, you can pull almost any kind of shot you want and make any kind of specialty beverage you desire.

-I have to give the Anima good marks for design — it really is simple to use and has a lot of features — but it loses some points for performance.
+I have to give the Anima good marks for design — it really is simple to use and has a lot of features — but it loses some points for lack of control over your final shot.
+Ultimately, you're buying this machine for its convenience and high floor, not for its customizability and high ceiling.

 If you’re strictly a cappuccino or latte drinker, the Gaggia Anima will do just fine.
 Max out the dose size and water temp and go fine with your grind, and you’ll get something that’s properly extracted.
 It may be a touch bitter, but you’re going to be mixing it with milk, which will mask any imperfections.

 But for pure espresso drinkers?
-No matter how much I messed with the settings, I always got something that was more “meh” than “amazing.”
+No matter how much I messed with the settings, I always got something that was just shy of amazing.

 Gaggia makes cleaning the Anima very easy, but there’s a good deal of cleaning to be done.